EdgeVerve/oe-skeleton/README.md

 ### ESLint

 .eslintrc and .eslintignore files you need not to modify.
 However it is good practice to run following command before you push into git.
-Or else CI/CD pipeline will fail.
+Or else CI pipeline will fail.

 ```sh
 $ eslint . --fix